Loading...

 Screening for breast cancer is well established.
 Screening tests aim to pick up cancer before it causes symptoms.
 It is known that survival from breast cancer is highest when it is picked up at this early stage.
 Screening tests for breast cancer may include:

-• Breast ultrasound; this is sometimes used as a screening test but is most useful as an additional test when there is concern after a clinical examination or mammogram.
+• Breast ultrasound; this is sometimes used as a screening test but is most useful as an additional test when there is concern after a clinical examination, MRI or mammogram.
 It has not been proven to be a reliable screening test for breast cancer by itself.

-Checking your own breasts for lumps and visiting your doctor each year for a breast examination are other ways to find breast cancer, although these checks do not always lead to an earlier diagnosis and improved survival.
+• Checking your own breasts for lumps and visiting your doctor each year for a breast examination are other ways to find breast cancer, although these checks do not always lead to an earlier diagnosis and improved survival.
+It is also important to seek timely medical review in the event that there are new breast changes.

 OvarianCancer_Figure2